cyber-robot1/Algorithmic-Problem-Solving/README.md

 # Problem-Solving-Training
-This folder contains my solutions of every single problem in different online judges like URI Online Judge, Codeforces, HackerRank, HackerEarth and such more..
+This folder contains my solutions of problems in different online judges like URI Online Judge, Codeforces, HackerRank, HackerEarth and such more..